bigapplestrat/GitHubTutorial/README.md

 If you open the repository on `github.com` you should now see that your `README.md` file has been added to the repository.

-## I wanna make more changes.
+## I want to make more changes.
 How does git know what's different?

 Let's see what happens when you change something in the file.
 Open the `README.md` file in a text editor and replace its text with the following.